foxBMS/foxbms-2/docs/tools/fox/plot/fox_plot.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The plot tool can currently only plot lines.

-Several plots can be created with a Plot Configuration File and a plot can contain up to three line-graphs.
+Several plots can be created with a plot configuration file and a plot can contain up to three axes.

 .. note::
     The plot configuration of the example plot displayed at the beginning is shown below as a reference,
     with only the Cell Voltage line given for simplicity.

-The Plot Configuration File has to contain one block for each plot.
+The plot configuration file has to contain one block for each plot, where each block has five main components:
-The key of a plot has to contain the plot-type.
-If the Configuration File contains more than one plot the keys have to be numbered with an underscore separating the type from the number.

-The block of a plot has four main components:

 - ``name``: The name with which the plot is saved in the end.
+- ``type``: The plot type which must be LINE at the moment.
 - ``mapping``: Block that contains the configuration of each graph.

     - ``x``: Specifies which column for the x-axis